Mary Brown Austin

-Mary Brown Austin (1768–1824) had dramatic influence on early Texas history.
-Perhaps her most important contribution to history is writing a letter to her son, Stephen, two days before the death of her husband, Moses Austin, imploring Stephen F. Austin to carry out the dying wish of his father—that Stephen follow through with the empresario grants for land settlement in Texas.
-As such, Mary Brown Austin had a significant role in the shaping and development of Texas.
+Mary Brown Austin (1768–1824) was a moving force in the history of the early settlement of Anglo-Americans in Texas.
+She was the wife of Moses Austin and mother of Stephen F. Austin.
+She wrote a letter to Stephen asking him to carry out the dying wish of his father that Stephen follow through with the empresario grants for land settlement in Texas.

 Family

-Mary was born to Abia Brown and Margaret (Sharp) Brown, at Sharpsborough Furnace, New Jersey, on January 1, 1768.
+Mary Brown was born to Abia Brown and Margaret (nee Sharp) Brown, at Sharpsborough Furnace, New Jersey, on January 1, 1768.
 She had eight siblings and she lived the longest.
-Her father, Abia Brown, had served as a deputy in the provincial congresses of 1775 and 1776.
-Her father had significant real estate holdings related to iron mining and smelting.

-After the death of her mother, Abia asked Benjamin Fuller to board Mary and one of her sisters.
-Fuller was connected to Abia by marriage into the Sharp family and actually was her uncle.
-Stephen F. Austin's middle name is credited to his great uncle, Benjamin Fuller.
+After the death of her mother, Abia asked Benjamin Fuller, the husband of one of Margaret Sharp Brown's sisters, to board Mary Brown and one of her sisters.

 Mary Brown Austin was the mother of Stephen F. Austin and Emily Austin Perry, James Elijah Brown Austin, and wife of Moses Austin.
 Her grandchildren include Guy Morrison Bryan, Stephen Samuel Perry, William Joel Bryan, and Moses Austin Bryan.
 Her daughter Emily was first married to James Bryan and later to James F. Perry.

-Names

-Mary was also known by the names: